albertoHdzE/finance_1/README.md

-# Stock prices, analysis AND PREDICTION
+# Stock prices, analysis and prediction
 ![patterns](https://github.com/albertoHdzE/finance_1/blob/main/images/pattern2.png)

 In this project I used advances statistics methods, Machine learning and Artificial Intelligence trying to answer the following questions: